-If you were injured in a car wreck in Texas, you're likely wondering how your lost wages will get paid.
+If you were injured in an auto accident in Texas and you missed work as a result, you're likely wondering how your lost wages will get paid.
 Do the bills fall on your shoulders?
 Will your insurance pay for them?
 Will the other driver have to pay up?

-If you were hurt in an accident that was someone else's fault (on the job or not), you have a right in Texas to be compensated for missed work days and lost earning capacity.
+If you were hurt in an accident that was someone else's fault (on the job or not), and you missed work as a result, you have a right in Texas to be compensated for missed work days and lost earning capacity.

 The first thing you'll need to do is look at whose fault the accident was.
 If, for instance, the other driver caused the accident, the claim will be made using their insurance company.
-(Assuming they have one.
-You can read more about uninsured motorists here).
-At my firm, we mainly look at the at-fault driver's liability insurance to make sure they pay for what they should, which includes your medical bills, lost wages and pain and suffering.
+At my firm, we mainly look at the at-fault driver's liability insurance to make sure they pay for what they should, which includes compensation for your medical bills, lost wages and pain and suffering.

 In summary, if you were hurt in an auto accident, it's best to use all forms of available insurance to ensure you're fully compensated for the days of work you missed.

 If you hire a personal injury attorney, they will handle your lost wages claim for you.

 How to Make a Lost Wages Claim (If You're Employed or Self-Employed)

 Any claim for lost wages must be supported by documentation from your employer or, if you're self-employed, by your federal income tax returns.

 You will need to provide proof that missing work was reasonable and supported by your medical records.
 If you were working in a warehouse and suffered a broken leg in an accident, it's pretty obvious that you were unable to work until you were out of your cast and back on your feet.
 But with other injuries, it might not be as obvious as to whether or not you're able to work.
 In those situations, you'll need support from your doctor.